chris-reichl/PC_to_Python-Microcontroller_via_USB/README.md

 <!-- Raspberry Pico -->
 ## Prepear the Microcontroller

-Load the script from the MicroPython folder to a microcontroller running MicroPython or if you want to use CircuitPython then load the script from the CircuitPython folder on a microcontroller with CiruitPython.
+Load the script from the MicroPython folder to a microcontroller running MicroPython or if you want to use CircuitPython then load the script from the CircuitPython folder on a microcontroller with CircuitPython.

 I have developed the script with a Raspberry Pi Pico.
-But it is also compatible for other MicroPython / CiruitPython compatible controllers.
+But it is also compatible for other MicroPython / CircuitPython compatible controllers.
 You may have to change the LED pin number.

 <!-- NODE.JS -->
-## Node.js <----> MicroPython/CiruitPython
+## Node.js <----> MicroPython/CircuitPython

-Sending and receiving data between a Node.js application and a MicroPython or CiruitPython microcontroller.
+Sending and receiving data between a Node.js application and a MicroPython or CircuitPython microcontroller.

 <!-- ### Prerequisites